 8. Author Fee (No Page Charge)

-Bulletin of Chemical Reaction Engineering and Catalysis is an open access international journal.
+Bulletin of Chemical Reaction Engineering & Catalysis is an open access international journal.
 Since manuscript submission year 2016, Authors should not pay some processing and submission fees for article processing (free of charge), except for conference collaboration.
 Readers can read and download any full-text articles for free of charge.